steven-freed/freedactive/README.md

 2. your entry component (for example App.js) and all other components you've created
 3. div with id "app-container"
 4. initialize Freedactive in your entry component
-5. run your own server or use freedactive-cli to serve your web app\
+5. run your own server, copy our 'dev-server.js' node server code, or use freedactive-cli to serve your web app\
 *Note your server must always serve the index.html file*

 ```html